balfieri/aws/README.md

 file you keep around.
 It's up to you.
 I use the former technique whenever possible.
 </p>

-## RECOMMENDED: Harden SSH On Your Master Instance
+## HIGHLY RECOMMENDED: Harden SSH On Your Master Instance

 Coming soon...